mjkramer/LArRecoND/README.md

 Various neutrino algorithms need to use MicroBooNE/SBND and DUNE training files from the [LArMachineLearningData](https://github.com/PandoraPFA/LArMachineLearningData) package.
-These need to be downloaded from google drive using the [download.sh](https://github.com/PandoraPFA/LArMachineLearningData/blob/master/download.sh) script:
+These need to be downloaded from Google Drive using the [download.sh](https://github.com/PandoraPFA/LArMachineLearningData/blob/master/download.sh) script:

 ```Shell